Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

 ## Conclusion
 Congratulations 🎉, this brings us to the end of this project.
-You can follow or use this project as a reference to edit yours and get the required files, images e.t.c. <https://github.com/Favour-dgreat/gymnaseum-tutorial>.
+You can follow or use this project as a reference to edit yours and get the required files, images, etc. <https://github.com/Favour-dgreat/gymnaseum-tutorial>.

 You can also check out the preview of our project (this is what your project should look like at the end of this tutorial): <https://favour-dgreat.github.io/gymnaseum-dacade/>